theomega/IMAP_DMS/README.md

 To Do / Open Questions
 ====================

+   - A script which adds pages from a scanner or a PDF directly (either by sending an email to the account or by directly appending to the IMAP folder) should be written.
+This script can help with the correct selection of the title, time stamp and tags.
    - Running the script as a cron job is not an ideal solution.
 Perhaps using a `procmail` script can be used here to synchronously handle incoming messages.